indirectlylit/hg-venue-server/README.md

 3. Make sure you have git installed.
 4. Clone this repository to your computer.
     * For example: `git clone git@bitbucket.org:pedalpower/venue-server.git`

-### Python Dependencies ###

-We also have a python script which currently runs outside of the VM on the host.
-To run this, you'll need Python and a few libraries installed.
-You can either install these directly to your system's Python packages, or use [virtualenv](http://www.virtualenv.org/en/latest/) to keep them isolated.

-Check that `python` and [`pip`](http://www.pip-installer.org/en/latest/installing.html) are installed by running from the command line:

-    > python --version
-    > pip --version

-Next, in the `network_coordinator` directory, install the dependency libraries by running the following. (sudo is not necessary if using virtualenv)

-    > sudo pip install -r requirements.txt